lookit/lookit-docs/docs/source/features.rst

 research!
 Here are some cases where other tools will likely be a better
 fit:

--  Interactive, synchronous studies where an experimenter talks with the family over audio or video chat, or where participants interact with each other.
-Lookit does not yet have these capabilities.

 -  Medical research conducted by HIPAA-covered entities.
 Lookit is not yet HIPAA compliant.
 (Note that HIPAA applies based on the status of the researcher - not just on the type of information collected.